defenseunicorns/uds-package-dubbd/k3d/README.md

 Deploying the `k3d-local` zarf package runs [`k3d.sh`](./local/scripts/k3d.sh), which merges the new k3d cluster's kubeconfig into your kubeconfig file and sets it as the current kubectl context.

-At this point you should be able to validate that you can access the k3d cluster and that it has been bootstrapped as expected with e.g. `kubectl get pods -A` and `zarf tools k9s`.
+At this point you should be able to validate that you can access the k3d cluster and that it has been bootstrapped as expected with e.g. `zarf tools kubectl get pods -A` and `zarf tools k9s`.

 See below references for more info on managing kubeconfigs:
     - https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters